Accessing databases that support ODBC with PHP and PEAR DB

 Easysoft ODBC drivers have been tested with:

-PEAR DB and ODBC Prerequisites
+PEAR DB and ODBC prerequisites

 Installing PHP, Unified ODBC and Easysoft ODBC Drivers

 The Easysoft tutorial Enabling ODBC support in PHP under Apache contains installation instructions for the software you need to install before using the PEAR ODBC driver.
-The tutorial describes how to install, configure and test Apache, PHP, the PHP ODBC extension and an Easysoft ODBC Driver.
+The tutorial describes how to install, configure, and test Apache, PHP, the PHP ODBC extension and an Easysoft ODBC driver.
 Note that if you want to use PHP as a standalone program rather than an Apache module, the tutorial is still relevant.
 Skip the sections in the tutorial that relate to Apache.

 After you have completed the Enabling ODBC support in PHP under Apache tutorial, you will have the necessary prerequisite software for the PEAR DB ODBC database driver.
 Until you have done this, you will not be able to access an ODBC data source from PEAR DB.